Quickstart

 You should receive a 2xx response indicating the event has been accepted for processing.

-Option B: JavaScript / TypeScript (Publishable Key)
+Option C: Send an Event with JavaScript / TypeScript

-Using the Meshes simple client SDK:
+Using the Meshes events client:

 import { MeshesEventsClient } from '@mesheshq/events';